 Myth: In the "City That Never Sleeps" you will always find something to do, whether you head to a Broadway show, go to museums, go shopping, or just walk around Central Park.
 It's a 24/7 scene and there is something for everyone!

 Truth: Like everyone else in the country, if you aren't careful, you can easily fall victim to Netflix binges, YouTube holes, and stay on your couch in your sweats way more than you think you will.
 When you move to NYC alone, it is always difficult starting over from scratch in making friends and it can be scary.
 It is difficult to do activities alone and it may take time to come out of that shell.
 The reality of it is, there is going to be a lot of uncertainty surrounding NYC's indoor activity as well as the extremely crowded tourist areas for a period of time.
-Broadway shows, famous museums, Times Square are all example casualties.
+Broadway shows, famous museums, Times Square are all examples of casualties.
 However, the outdoor scene continues to thrive and people are ready to mingle.
 Know that you aren't alone.
 After all, you are in NYC.
 Enjoy it as much as you possibly can!
-Which leads to the next point:
+This leads to the next point:

 You Will Make Friends Easily

 Myth: In a city with so many people, it will take you no time to make friends with similar interests to you.
 Even though you are moving into New York City by yourself, you will immediately find your Samantha, Miranda, and Charlotte.